-Thai Hua Museum on Krabi Road in Phuket Town used to be just an empty building and like other museums in Phuket, it was a soulless and quite run down building, a bit like the Thalang Museum or even the recent Phuket Mining Museum in Kathu.
-But not here, a great deal of effort and creativity was involved in the reviving of what is now a great stop on your Phuket Town exploration. (read more)
+Thai Hua Museum on Krabi Road in Phuket Town used to be just an empty building.
+Like other museums in Phuket it was a soulless run-down building.
+But not anymore, a great deal of effort and creativity was involved to revive what is now an interesting stop on your Phuket Town exploration. (read more)

-Baan Chinpracha is a privately owned and still occupied Sino-Portuguese houses, ranking high on our list of 18 nicest mansions in Phuket.
-Many of the other mansions in Phuket are wrecks, abandoned and some were renovated with more or less good taste.
-Baan Chinpracha is still in a perfect original condition and can be visited for 130 baht: at that price it is worth have a look, but expect something half way between a museum and a collection of items gathered along time. (read more)
+Baan Chinpracha is a privately owned museum still occupied by the owners.
+It also ranks high on our list of 18 nicest mansions in Phuket.
+Many of the other mansions in Phuket are wrecks or abandoned and some were renovated with more or less success.
+Baan Chinpracha is still in a good original condition and you can visit it for 130 baht.
+At that price, it is worth have a look but expect something half way between a museum and a collection of items gathered along time. (read more)

-Phuket Mining Museum was built with unusual grandeur, but in Kathu, a very remote and isolated location somewhere in the hills before Patong.
-Museums in Phuket are not exactly living spaces where artists exhibit their creations; but this one gives you a pretty good vision of what Phuket was famous for during the tin mining era, unfortunately despite it visible ambition, its location played against its success. (read more)
+The Phuket Mining Museum is built with unusual grandeur in a remote and isolated location somewhere before Patong.
+Museums in Phuket are not exactly exciting but this one gives you a vision of what Phuket was famous for during the tin mining era.
+Unfortunately despite it visible ambition, its location played against its success. (read more)

-Thalang museum was built in 1985 and like most small museums, expect to start with a collection of prehistoric artifacts, some very old potteries and collection of stones followed by few sculptures and antiques displayed behind windows.
-The highlight is always the display of a old Phuket Town ‘scene’.
+Thalang museum is quite a small building built in 1985.
+Expect to see a collection of prehistoric artifacts, old potteries and stones followed by sculptures and antiques displayed behind glass.
+The highlight is always the display of an old Phuket Town shop-house ‘scene’.
 Nothing impressive and quite abandoned, but you might learn a thing or two about the past of Phuket. (read more)

-It is so bizarre I had to write about it: The Thavorn Museum is the quirkiest museum of Phuket and beyond!
+We had to write about this bizarre museum.
+The Thavorn Museum is the quirkiest museum in Phuket.
 I went there maybe twice in the past and it was already odd at the time.
 The only visible addition to the collection of discarded junk is some rust and a couple of empty bottles.
 Fun! (read more)